Teach

 Study the Gospel reading for the upcoming Sunday.
 No preparation necessary.

-OR copy and past the attached link into your web browser
+OR copy and paste the attached link into your web browser

 Meeting ID: 823 4689 1289